-Discover Canadian 1.75mm, 1kg HTPLA filament — a revolutionary material that combines the ease of printing of PLA with thermal and mechanical resistance worthy of engineering materials.
-Designed and manufactured in Canada, it offers exceptional stability for functional parts, advanced prototypes, and tooling that must maintain their shape under heat and load.
+Discover Canadian 1.75 mm, 1 kg HTPLA filament — a revolutionary material that combines the easy printability of PLA with thermal and mechanical resistance worthy of engineering materials.
+Designed and manufactured in Canada, it offers exceptional stability for functional parts, advanced prototypes, and tooling that must retain their shape under heat and load.

 Why choose HTPLA?